matus-chochlik/oglplus/README.rst

- * ``LIBRARY_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party compiled libraries like GL, GLEW, glut, png, etc.
+ * ``LIBRARY_SEARCH_PATHS`` *<empty>*: (semicolon-separated) list of paths to additional directories to search when looking for 3rd-party compiled libraries like GL, GLEW, GL3W, GLFW, glut, png, etc.

  * ``OGLPLUS_NO_EXAMPLES`` *Off*: Do not build the examples and the textures.